-Barton College students can articulate an understanding of major global issues and can articulate an understanding of their own cultural background in the context of other cultures.
+The General College Core intentionally focuses upon the Learning Outcomes of Barton College and embeds the skills in content courses.
+It provides clear places for assessment of the Learning Outcomes in specific courses and follows a unified vision designed to create a "Barton College graduate" who will face the future with an understanding of the actual world in which he/she lives and works.
+The Core concludes with a capstone seminar in which students demonstrate their improved analytical abilities, improved oral and written communication skills, increased understanding of the world by defining, researching, discussing, writing about and attempting to solve real-world problems.
 Freshmen are strongly urged to complete 24 hours in the General College Core in the first year of enrollment.
 Students are strongly urged to complete at least an additional 18 hours of core courses during the sophomore year.
 Because of the importance of the intellectual and philosophical background provided by core courses, academic programs at Barton are designed to assist the student in meeting the above guidelines.